 To create the orange-yellow powder you are most likely familiar with, part of the plant is boiled for some time and dried in a hot oven.
 Once dried, it is ground into a powder and sold for use in cooking, medicinal remedies, skin treatments and more.

 Turmeric has been used throughout much of Asia and the Middle East for thousands of years – most notably as the primary ingredient in most curries.
 Today, it’s a popular form of alternative therapy for a variety of conditions, diseases, and ailments and can be used as a general immune system booster and health supplement.

 The value of turmeric in various cultural traditions has been backed up by various studies and modern research, which have analyzed the interaction between turmeric (and curcumin) and various parts of the body.

-The advantages of buying raw turmeric powder from TurmeriX®
+The advantages of buying raw turmeric powder within our TurmeriX®

 Aside from having a great flavour kick, turmeric offers numerous health benefits.
 Two of the most prevalent are its role as a powerful anti-inflammatory and antioxidant, both of which make it an effective combatant to a huge number of health issues.

 The key ingredient in turmeric is curcumin, but it can be difficult to properly absorb a significant amount through turmeric powder on its own.
 The TurmeriX® formula addressed this problem with a combination of raw turmeric powder and 14 other ingredients that help activate the curcumin contained within the powder.
 These also aid absorption, ensuring your body can soak up enough curcumin to see the benefits.